franciscoxavier04/pm-BIM/docs/user-guide/meetings/one-time-meetings/README.md

 You can either create a meeting from within a project or from the global **Meetings** module.

 To create a new meeting, click the green **+ Meeting** button in the upper right corner and select what type of meeting you want to create.
 You can choose between **one-time, recurring or classic meetings**.
-For information on classic meetings please consult [this page](../classic-meetings).
-For information on recurring meetings please consult [this page](../recurring-meetings).

 ![Create new meeting in OpenProject](openproject_userguide_meetings_create_meeting_button.png)